How to Create More Engagement in your Facebook Groups

 Use Open Ended Questions

 The more you can use prompts and open ended questions in your content, you will create more engagement.
-Think about using ones like;
+Think about using ones some of these;

 - Where was your best vacation?
 Why?